awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-iam-policy-examples.md

 # IAM policy examples for GameLift<a name="gamelift-iam-policy-examples"></a>

-You can use the following examples to create inline policies and add the appropriate permissions to your AWS Identity and Access Management \(IAM\) users or user groups\.
+Use the following examples to create inline AWS Identity and Access Management \(IAM\) policies and add required permissions to your IAM users or user groups\.

+If you're using GameLift FleetIQ as a standalone solution, see [Set up your AWS account for GameLift FleetIQ](https://docs.aws.amazon.com/gamelift/latest/fleetiqguide/gsg-iam-permissions.html)\.

-## Simple policy examples for administrators<a name="iam-policy-simple-example"></a>
+## Administrator policy examples<a name="iam-policy-simple-example"></a>

-These IAM policy examples illustrate how to provide full administrative access to a user\.
+These IAM policy examples provide a user with full GameLift administrative access\.

-**Policy for GameLift resource permissions**
+**Example inline policy for GameLift resource permissions**
-The following policy example covers access to all GameLift\-related resources \(fleets, queues, game sessions, matchmakers, etc\.\)\.
+The following policy example provides access to all GameLift resources\.
 All users who manage or view these resources need this type of permissions policy\.

 ```
 {